How to buy the best smartwatch

 How much will a good smartwatch cost?

-Smartwatches cost from around £100 to more than £650.
-At the very top end of this price range you’ll often be paying for decorations, such as gold or semi-precious stones, rather than any technological advances.
+Smartwatches cost from around £100 to well over £650.
+At the very top end of the price range you’ll often be paying for premium materials, designer brands and decorations, such as gold or semi-precious stones, rather than any technological advances.

 We’ve found that price is by no means an indicator of performance – our cheapest and most expensive Best Buy smartwatches differ in cost by nearly £200.
 Paying a little more may get you more advanced features, a colour screen, more advanced activity tracking or perhaps a strap and bezel made of stainless steel or aluminium, rather than plastic.